 The best thing someone in Glastonbury can do to ensure that future medical treatment is not denied on their workers’ compensation claim is to listen to their doctors.
 Their doctor might order a follow-up appointment, prescribe medication or activities, or refer them out to a physical therapist.
 The worker has an obligation to accept reasonable and necessary medical treatment just like the insurance company and employer have an obligation to provide that reasonable and necessary medical treatment.
 The patient should not skip out on appointments or be lax about taking medications.
 These remedies cost the insurance company money and if they are not being used then the company will try to cease providing that compensation.
 Focusing on recovery is imperative.

-Speak to an Attorney About the Denial of a Workers’ Compensation Claim in Glastonbury
+Speak To a Glastonbury Attorney About the Denial of a Workers’ Compensation Claim

 It is common for a workers’ comp claim to be initially denied by the insurance company.
 If this happens, contact a lawyer immediately so you can begin the process of getting it approved by the CWCC.
 Do not let the insurance companies determine whether your claim is legitimate.
 You always have options after a denial of a workers’ compensation claim in Glastonbury.